j-brentt/translationApp/README.md

 - Microsoft Azure
 - Microsoft Translate API

+### Warning
+The API key included in the initial commits of this repository is **expired** and no longer functional.
+To run this project, you need to set up your own API key and configure it as an environment variable (`TRANSLATOR_API_KEY`).

 ## Instructions on running
 1. First ensure that your machine has intalled the latest version of Python.